 The Statutory Auditors have certified that the Company has complied with the conditionsof Corporate Governance as stipulated in the Listing Agreement with the Stock Exchangesand the same is annexed to the Report of Directors.

-Audit Committee comprises of 3 non Whole-time Independent Directors Sri A. Ranga RaoDr.
-P. Kotaiah and Sri V.S.
+Audit Committee comprises of Three Non-Whole time Independent Directors and OneWhole-time Director Dr. P. Kotaiah Sri V.S.
 Raju Sri P.A.Chowdary and Sri P. AchutaRamayya respectively.
 Dr. P. Kotaiah is the Chairman of this Committee.

 DIRECTORS AND KMP:

-Directors Sri M.Narendranath and Sri P. Achuta Ramayya retire by rotation at theensuring 68th Annual General Meeting and being eligible offer themselves forre-appointment.
+Directors Sri Mullapudi Narendranath and Sri P. Achuta Ramayya retire by rotation atthe ensuring 74th Annual General Meeting and being eligible offer themselves forre-appointment.

-COMPLIANCE UNDER COMPANIES ACT 2013:
+COMPLIANCE UNDER COMPANIES ACT 2013

 DIRECTORS' RESPONSIBILITY STATEMENT:

-The Board of Directors met 5 times during the financial year 2014-15 on 26-05-201428-07-2014 23-08-2014 01-11-2014 and 31-01-2015.
+The Board of Directors met 4 times during the financial year 2020-2021 on 27.06.202013.08.2020 10.11.2020 and 13.02.2021.

 INDEPENDENT DIRECTORS MEETING:

-A Meeting of Independent Directors was held on 26th March 2015.
+A Meeting of the Independent Directors was held on 13th March 2021.
 The IndependentDirectors have evaluated the performance of the Non-independent Directors the Board as awhole and Chairman of the Board.
-The Board was briefed on the deliberations made at theIndependent Directors Meeting.
+The Board was briefed by Lead Independent Director on thedeliberations made at the Independent Directors Meeting.

 FORMAL ANNUAL EVALUATION OF THE BOARD

-The Board evaluated its own performance and that of its Committees and Directors interms of : - Measured and appropriate contribution by the Directors to the discussions onthe Agenda Items - Each Director exercising the responsibilities in a bonafide manner.-Understanding of the Company's business strategic plans and other key issues.
+The Board evaluated its own performance and that of its Committees and Directors interms of : Measured and appropriate contribution by the Directors to the discussions onthe Agenda Items s Each Director exercising the responsibilities in a bonafide manner.-Understanding of the Company's business strategic plans and other key issues.

--Special Skills and expertise of each Director contributing to the Board's overalleffectiveness. -Respecting the confidentiality of the Company's business information andBoard's deliberations. s Satisfactory attendance and active participation of each Directorat the meetings of the Board and Committee.
+s Special Skills and expertise of each Director contributing to the Board's overalleffectiveness. s Respecting the confidentiality of the Company's business information andBoard's deliberations. s Satisfactory attendance and active participation of each Directorat the meetings of the Board and Committee.

-The Board members were of the opinion that the Board as a whole and Directors haveperformed effectively as per the terms of the above parameters.
+The Board members were of the opinion that the Board as a whole and the Directors haveperformed effectively as per the terms of the above parameters.
 The respective Committeeperformed as per its terms of reference.

 NOMINATION AND REMUNERATION COMMITTEE:

-As required by the Provisions of the Companies Act 2013 and listing Agreement aNomination and Remuneration Committee has been constituted by the Board comprising ofIndependent Directors Sri V.S.
+As required by the Provisions of the Companies Act 2013 and Listing Agreement aNomination and Remuneration Committee comprising of Independent Directors Sri V.S.
 Raju(Chairman) Sri P.A.
-Chowdary and Sri A. Ranga Rao.
+Chowdary and Dr. Manjulata was constituted by the Board.

 This Nomination and Remuneration Committee has formulated Nomination and RemunerationPolicy which has been approved by the Board.
-This Nomination & Remuneration Policy haslaid down criteria and terms and conditions with regard to identifying the persons who arequalified to become Directors (Executive and Non-Executive) and persons who may beappointed in Senior Management and Key Managerial positions and to determine theirremuneration based on the Company's size and financial position and trends and practiceson remuneration prevailing in the industry.
+This Nomination & Remuneration Policy haslaid down criteria and terms and conditions with regard to identifying persons who arequalified to become Directors (Executive and Non-Executive) and persons who may beappointed in Senior Management and Key Managerial positions and to determine theirremuneration based on the Company's size and financial position and trends and practiceson remuneration prevailing in the industry.
 Appointment of Managing Director / Whole-timeDirector / KMP and Functional Heads are placed before Nomination and RemunerationCommittee for its consideration and recommendation to the Board.

 CORPORATE SOCIAL RESPONSIBILITY (CSR):

-As required by the Provisions of the Companies Act 2015 a Corporate SocialResponsibility (CSR) Committee has been constituted by the Board of the Company with Dr.B.B.Ramaih Chairman & Managing Director (Chairman of the Committee Sri MullapudiThimmaraja Joint Managing Director andSri V.S.
-Raju Independent Director as members of the Committee.
-This Committee hasformulated a CSR Policy which has been approved by theBoard.
-This Policy envisages CSRActivities to be taken up amount of expenditure to beincurred and monitoring of CSRActivities from time to time.
-The same has been posted on Companys websitewww.theandhrasugars.com
+As required by the Provisions of the Companies Act 2013 a Corporate SocialResponsibility (CSR) Committee has been constituted by the Board of the Company with SriP.Narendranath Chowdary Managing Director Chairman of the Committee Sri MullapudiThimmaraja Joint Managing Director and Sri V.S.
+Raju Independent Director are Members ofthe Committee.
+This Committee has formulated a CSR Policy which has been approved by theBoard.
+This Policy envisages CSR Activities to be taken up amount of expenditure to beincurred and monitoring of CSR Activities from time to time.

 As per the provisions of Section 135(5) of the Companies Act 2013 company shouldspend in every Financial Year at least 2% of the average net profits of the company madeduring the three immediately preceding Financial Years.
 In pursuance of its CorporateSocial Responsibility Policy the company gives preference to the local area and areasaround it where it operates or any other permissible location for spending the amountearmarked for Corporate Social Responsibility activities.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS:

 The Company has duly complied with the Provisions of Section 186 of the Companies Act2013 with regard to Loans Guarantees or Investments the details of which as applicableare provided in the Notes to Balance Sheet.

-RISK MANAGEMENT POLICY:
+RISK MANAGEMENT POLICY / COMMITTEE:

 The company has framed a Risk Management Policy which envisages the following lIdentification of areas of Risk l Assessing the impact of Risks l Steps taken to mitigatethe Risk

 The Major Segments of operations of the Company are Sugar and Chlor Alkali.
 The majoraspects of concern for the Sugar Sector are:

-1) Harvesting Labour
+1) Lack of Harvesting Labour